freenas/freenas-docs/userguide/snippets/xseries.rst

    \newpage

-.. index:: Become Familiar with the X Series System
+.. index:: Become Familiar with the X-Series System
-.. _Become Familiar with the X Series System:
+.. _Become Familiar with the X-Series System:

-Become Familiar With the X Series System
+Become Familiar With the X-Series System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The X Series has front panel indicators for power, locate ID, and
+The X-Series has front panel indicators for power, locate ID, and
 fault.
 The fault indicator is on during the initial power-on self-test
 (POST) and turns off during normal operation.
 It turns on if the
 %brand% software issues an